-7 A personal relationship or business partnership between the supervisee and supervisor is not encouraged but must be declared and then considered in the context of the matter under consideration by the Board.
+&lt;sup>6 A personal relationship or business partnership between the supervisee and supervisor is not encouraged but must be declared and then considered in the context of the matter under consideration by the Board.

-- take joint responsibility for establishing a schedule of regular meetings with the supervisor and make all reasonable efforts within the supervisee's control to ensure that these meetings take place - be adequately prepared for meetings with their supervisor - participate in assessments conducted by the supervisor to assist in determining future supervision needs and progress - recognise the limits of their professional competence, and seek guidance and assistance, and follow directions and instructions from their supervisor as required - familiarise themselves and comply with legal, regulatory and professional responsibilities applicable to their practice - ensure that they hold adequate professional indemnity insurance in accordance with the Board's Professional insurance indemnity arrangements registration standard8 - advise the supervisor immediately of any issues or clinical incidents during the period of supervision which could adversely impact patient care - reflect on and respond to feedback - inform the Board and supervisor if the conditions or the requirements of their supervision are not being met or if the relationship with the supervisor breaks down - inform the supervisor and Board of any leave or breaks in practice that may impact on the requirements of the supervised practice plan - notify the Board in writing within seven calendar days if the approved supervisor is no longer able to provide supervision, and immediately notify AHPRA if there is no back up supervisor available as specified in the supervised practice plan.

-Should a supervisee fail to properly discharge their obligations under these guidelines and the supervised practice plan, the Board may consider whether the supervisee has engaged in unprofessional conduct.
+- 6. familiarise themselves and comply with legal, regulatory and professional responsibilities applicable to their practice - 7. advise the supervisor immediately of any issues or clinical incidents during the period of supervision which could adversely impact patient care - 8. reflect on and respond to feedback - 9. inform the Board and supervisor if the conditions or the requirements of their supervision are not being met or if the relationship with the supervisor breaks down - 10. inform the supervisor and Board of any leave or breaks in practice that may impact on the requirements of the supervised practice plan - 11. notify the Board in writing within 7 calendar days if the approved supervisor is no longer able to provide supervision, and immediately notify AHPRA if there is no back up supervisor available as specified in the supervised practice plan - 12. should a supervisee fail to properly discharge their obligations under these guidelines and the supervised practice plan, the Board may consider whether the supervisee has engaged in unprofessional conduct.

-6. Supervised practice plan
+6. Supervised Practice Plan

-The supervised practice plan must be approved by the Board before the commencement of the supervisory period and be accompanied by the proposed supervisor's formal agreement to provide supervision as determined by the Board.9
+The supervised practice plan must be approved by the Board prior to commencement of the supervisory period and be accompanied by the proposed supervisor's formal agreement to provide supervision as determined by the Board.

 The supervisor must obtain approval of the Board for any proposed changes to the supervised practice plan before they are implemented.
-A sample template for a supervised practice plan and supervisor agreement is available on the Board's website with this document.
+A sample template for a supervised practice plan and supervisor agreement is available on the Board's website alongside this document.